-The Pips is the most common British species of bat.
+The pipistrelle is the most common British species of bat.
 It is also the smallest.
-Its flight is high and appears jerky as it dodges to catch insects in flight.
-A single Pipistrelle can consume up to 3,000 insects in one night.
+It's flight is high and appears jerky as it dodges to catch insects in flight.
+A single pipistrelle can consume up to 3,000 insects in one night.

 This bat is a medium-sized species that is often seen flying steadily within a few centimetres of the water’s surface.
 These bats take insects from close to the water’s surface hence their common name, the 'water bat'.
 They make summer roosts in trees and bridges along the towpath.

 At night when the bats are foraging, their ears are more important than their eyes.
 As they fly they make shouting sounds.
 The returning echoes give information about anything ahead of them, including the size and shape of insects and which way they are going.